quatmo/spine_export/README.md

 Some of these limitations are easier to work around than others.
 For example, if you are warping an image, consider rendering out the warping animation to a PNG sequence and using that as a layer.

 For particle effects, render those out as a separate PNG sequence as well.
 Use a lower resolution if you can to save texture space.

+Same goes for glows, shadows, and other effects.
+They can be rendered out, added as another layer, and faded in and out using opacity, often at lower resolution.

 Photoshop Export with psd_to_spine.jsx
 -------------------------